avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 *In this blog post I will discuss stemming and lematization, a pre-processing method for text data so that the text is ready to process for machine learning and rule-based algorithms.
 Specifically, in regards to topic modelling with the use of Twitter text data.
 This blog post is Part 3 in a series of posts in regard to [collecting twitter data on the US Presidential Election](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}.*

 ### Why stemming and lemmatization is used?
 Each document contains a vector of words (terms).
 Sentence tokenization separates each word into a matrix where each term is a feature.
-For example, if a sentance (or document) contains the term **sit**, and another document contains the term **sitting**.
+For example, if a sentence (or document) contains the term **sit**, and another document contains the term **sitting**.
 The two terms will end up as two separate column features even though the meaning is the same.

 ![Alternate image text](/images/twitter/diagram_lem_stem_token.png)